thabala-cloud/docs/docs/services/superset/creating-instance.md

 ## Allocate users to Superset instance

 Managing users is centralised in Thabala.
 You need to create users in Thabala and associate them to certain services.
-This allows you to use the same user across the [Thabala Admin Console](/category/thabala-admin-console), the [Thabala API](/thabala-api), the [Thabala CLI](/thabala-cli) and other managed service instances.
+This allows you to use the same user across the [Thabala Admin Console](/admin-console), the Thabala APIs, the [Thabala CLI](/cli) and other managed service instances.

-To create users please check the [Managing Users](/admin-console/security/managing-users) section.
+To create users please check the [Managing Users](/admin-console/managing-users) section.
 To allocate an existing user to a superset instance